 Our goal will also be to understand superheroes as thematic loci for media cultures, both production cultures and fan cultures.
 We will consider topics from the history of how superheroes became dominant in comics to media industries’ use of comics intellectual property to the culture wars around the push for diversity in comics.
 Our approach will be eclectic, involving multiple media and will be self-consciously interdisciplinary as a consequence.
-Our focus will not be on understanding “superheroes for superheroes’ sake,” but instead seeing them as the centerpieces of genres and media franchises.
+Our focus will not be on understanding “superheroes for superheroes’ sake,” but instead seeing them as the centerpieces of genres and media franchises that have current economic and cultural impact.
 As such, we will balance considerations of their creative sources, critical perspectives on the fan cultures that surround them, and their roles as intellectual property in the globalized media of the 21st century.

 Additionally, we will critically discuss the rise of Marvel Studios, the cinematic interpreters of these characters, and Disney, the corporate behemoth that currently owns Marvel.
 In considering “superhero media,” we will have a focus on media industries and the corporate logics that have led to this genre’s box office dominance.
-As with comics, multiple films and television episodes will be made available to students for out-of-class required screenings plus, pending vaccinations and the ongoing recovery from the COVID-19 pandemic, we will attempt to organize a few optional screenings of current films at a local theater (Shang-Chi and the Legend of the Ten Rings, Eternals, and Spider-Man: No Way Home, if possible).
+As with comics, multiple films and television episodes will be made available to students for out-of-class required screenings plus, pending the ongoing recovery from the COVID-19 pandemic, we will attempt to organize a few optional screenings of current films at a local theater (Black Panther: Wakanda Forever and other recent releases).

 Though we will be reading some comics and watching televisual media as part of the course, our purpose will be to dissect and interrogate this media genre.
 Popular and scholarly texts will provide the interpretive and intellectual backbone for the course — see below for a series of texts which will be drawn upon (either excerpted or assigned as full texts) for the course.
 These privilege the franchise(s) which will be the focus for this term — Marvel Comics, Marvel Studios, and the “Marvel Cinematic Universe.”